All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

-Quick Answer: There is no universally standardized dosage for the Sermorelin, CJC-1295, and Ipamorelin growth hormone stack.
+Quick Answer: There's no universally standardized dosage for the Sermorelin, CJC-1295, and Ipamorelin growth hormone stack.
 Dosing is individualized by a prescribing physician based on baseline hormonal levels (particularly IGF-1), age, body weight, health status, and treatment goals.
-Blood work monitoring is essential for calibrating the protocol.
+Blood work monitoring is important for calibrating the protocol.
 Self-dosing is strongly discouraged.
-CJC-1295 and Ipamorelin are not FDA-approved .
+CJC-1295 and Ipamorelin aren't FDA-approved .

 Stack Overview